 How Are You Feeling Today delves into the here and now.
 This is a great book to open with your child at any point of the day and gives specific instructions to turn to certain pages if you feel a particular emotion.
 It also contains a guide for parents and a feeling tracker, which can be fun to complete.

 This book is a great tool for focusing on specific emotions.
 If your little one is feeling a particular way, they can explore it with helpful suggestions and a ‘feelings tracker’ to gauge their days from morning to bedtime, surrounded by different images of children feeling various emotions, makes it an enjoyable and interactive read for both adult and child.

 Me and My Feelings is an excellent book that will run your preschooler through the complex subject of feelings!

-The book begins by breaking down the two sections of your brain; feelings, and thinking.
-It is packed full of useful tips that you are your preschooler can use to heal deal with the various emotions a human can feel.
+The book begins by breaking down the two sections of your brain; feelings and thinking.
+It is packed full of useful tips that your preschooler can use to heal deal with the various emotions a human can feel.

 There is no doubt that you will need to help your toddler or preschooler read this book, but it is worth being on this page because of the awesome tips it gives!

 The Invisible String